 A: It takes many people to create and maintain a safe and productive learning environment for nearly 5,000 children in Pine Bush schools.
 Employees teach, coach and care for the community’s children.
 They clean buildings, mow playing fields, order supplies and make decisions so that schools run effectively and efficiently.
 The district has more than 800 employees, including many part-time staff members.
 Every year, approximately 70 percent of the district’s budget goes to pay salaries and benefits.

 A: Once you receive your ballot, carefully read and follow the directions.
 Sign and date the oath envelope where indicated.
-Place your ballot in the oath envelope and then place the oath envelope into the pre-paid return envelope.
-If your A: oath envelope is unsigned or missing, your vote can not be counted.
+Place your ballot in the oath envelope and then place the oath envelope into the return envelope.
+If your oath envelope is unsigned or missing, your vote can not be counted.

 Q: Why do I have to sign my name on the envelope?